 Since its release by the US Department of Defense (DoD) in January, the Cybersecurity Maturity Model Certification (CMMC) has had a significant impact on the defense industrial base (DIB) as suppliers and contractors moved to comply with the new standardized consolidation of several cybersecurity requirements.
 Many Aerospace and Defense companies of all sizes have tactically used a combination of internal and external resources to enhance their cybersecurity posture for CMMC compliance.

 However, not all third-party consultancies or advisors are created equally.
-To help DoD contractors find the assistance they need, the CMMC Accreditation Body (CMMC-AB) opened up applications for five certifications: Certified Third-Party Assessor Organizations (C3PAOs), Certified Professionals (CPs), Certified Assessors (CAs), Registered Provider Organizations (RPOs), Registered Practitioners (RPs) and Licensed Partner Publishers (LPPs).
+To help DoD contractors find the assistance they need, the CMMC Accreditation Body (CMMC-AB) opened up applications for five certifications: Certified Third-Party Assessor Organizations (C3PAOs), CMMC-AB Certified Professionals (CCPs), CMMC-AB Certified Assessors (CCAs), Registered Provider Organizations (RPOs), Registered Practitioners (RPs) and Licensed Partner Publishers (LPPs).
 This article will focus on the RPO certification, both what it is and how it’s attained.

 RPOs provide pre-assessment consulting services to government contractors and other Organizations Seeking Certification (OSC) and/or assist during assessments in the event a finding is uncovered.
 They differ from C3PAOs in that they are not authorized to conduct assessments.
 The RPO role exists exclusively to provide CMMC guidance and support to OSCs in the DIB.
 Unless they are also certified as an RPO, the C3PAO cannot offer these services and cannot extend both services (assessment and advisement) to the same company.